John Leonard Orr: Arrest

 Orr was then investigated and watched for several months.
 Authorities hid a tracking device in his personal vehicle.
 While leaving a May 1991 fire conference in San Luis Obispo, California, he discovered the tracking device.
 Orr rushed to a nearby police explosives range, thinking it was a bomb.
 The police were alerted by FIRST, and Orr was told that the device was a hoax.
 Orr was never aware of a second tracking device installed in his city vehicle that November.
 His actions continued to be watched.
 After Orr was found to be present at another suspicious fire, a federal grand jury handed down an indictment.
-Orr was arrested on December 4, 1991 and was charged with arson for a series of fires not related to the 1984 South Pasadena Ole's fire.
+Orr was arrested on December 4, 1991, and was charged with arson for a series of fires not related to the 1984 South Pasadena Ole's fire.

-After his arrest, arson investigators began a forensic re-evaluation of the Ole's fire.
-They found a highly detailed description of a similar fire in his novel Points of Origin which tells the story of a fireman who is also a serial arsonist.
-The book chronicles acts of arson and bears several striking similarities with the real-life 1984 fire.
-When questioned, Orr stated the novel is a work of fiction and has no relation to any actual events.
-Defending his manuscript, Orr expressly stated: "The character of Aaron Stiles was a composite of arsonists I arrested."
+After his arrest, fire investigators began a forensic re-evaluation of the Ole's fire.
+They found a detailed description of a similar fire in his novel Points of Origin which tells the story of Aaron Stiles, a fireman who is also a serial arsonist, and describes events with striking similarities to the real-life 1984 fire.
+When questioned, Orr stated the novel is a work of fiction unrelated to any actual events.
+Orr stated that, "[t]he character [...] was a composite of arsonists I arrested."